Thursday, July 28, 2022

 *

-A sample of the rhetoric of the day, this from a pro-slavery man in Kansas:
+A sample of the rhetoric of the period, this from a pro-slavery newspaper, regarding Kansas:

 “Strike your piercing rifle-balls and your glittering steel to their black and poisonous hearts!
 Let the war-cry never cease in Kansas again, until our territory is wrested of the last vestige of abolitionism.”

 “Lead’s the best argument for these infernal white-livered Yankees.”
-(The blogger failed to note a source.)
+(From the book: The Englishman in Kansas.)

 *